ttscoff/bunch/bunch-files/apps.md

 In this example, CodeRunner will launch and quit with the Bunch, but iTerm will only launch if it's not already running, and will remain running if the Bunch is closed.

+> If an app is called multiple times in a Bunch (perhaps to focus it or send keystrokes to it after another app has launched), only one instance needs to be marked with `%` to avoid closing the app.
+Once an app is marked as "ignore on close" at any point in the Bunch, it won't be quit when the Bunch closes.
+{:.tip}

 This works for commands as well:

     %(dark mode)

 This will enable Dark Mode when opening the Bunch, and leave it in Dark Mode when closing.